 - the surveyor is only concerned with regulations relating to the proposed building work and does not get directly involved with planning matters

-- at least 95% of all applications will be determined within 5 weeks of being registered
+- at least 95% of all applications will be assessed within 5 weeks of being registered

 Where amendments are necessary to enable building permission to be granted we will notify you or your agent in writing within 5 weeks and give you or your agent an option of submitting further plans.
 If you take this option we will issue a decision notice, or a further request for information if necessary, within 5 weeks of receipt of the revised plans.